mongodb/terraform-provider-mongodbatlas/examples/atlas-api-key/create-and-assign-pak-seperately/README.md

 # MongoDB Atlas Provider -- Create and Assign PAK Separately
-This example creates an organization API Key and access list showing how to attach cidr_block.
+This example creates an organization API Key and access list, showing how to attach a CIDR block.

 Variables Required to be set:
 - `project_id`: ID of the Atlas project